 Several factors can contribute to falling in the home.
 Previous ABI-related disability or simple aging can lead to diminished balance, coordination, strength, and eyesight.
 So can illness or other injuries.

+Ageing or poor physical conditioning can lead to a reduction in flexibility, strength, and bone mass, which can cause more frequent and injurious falls.
+Some medications have side effects that can make you dizzy, weak, or lightheaded, which also increases the likelihood of falling.
+If you’re taking more than three medications or your dose or prescription has recently changed, be especially cautious.
 Poor lighting or throw rugs in your home can make you more liable to trip or slip.
 The ordinary changes that come with aging such as diminished eyesight or balance, may also occur from a brain injury, and can also make you more likely to fall.
 As people age a decrease in bone density also contributes to falls and the injuries that result.
+Illnesses and physical conditions can affect your strength and balance and contribute to a fall.
+Failure to exercise regularly can be a factor, too, because it results in poor muscle tone, decreased strength, and loss of bone mass and flexibility.

 The side effects of some medicines can also cause falls.
 Medications for depression, sleep problems, and high blood pressure often make a person more likely to fall.
 Some medicines for diabetes and heart conditions can also make you unsteady on your feet.
 You may be more likely to fall if you are taking four or more medicines or have changed your prescription or dosage in the past two weeks.